maoyixia/super-blog/README.md

 Design and Development:

 This project backend was written in Python.
-Front end UI used Bootstrap framework and, thanks for Twitter Bootstrap development team that greatly easy my UI work.
-In addition, HTML rendering used Jinja2 templates.
+Front end UI used Bootstrap framework, thanks for Twitter Bootstrap development team that greatly easy my UI work.
+In addition, HTML rendering used Jinja2 template engine.

 This project was deployed on Google App Engine, and used its data store as database.